About the Artist-Instructor

 After the divorce Mihoko maintains her business solely .
 Currently she is looking for a long-term commitment intern or work exchange students.

 You can see more what is going on the studio at our Facebook page.
-If you would like to connect other SAORI Weavers online, join Saori Weaving group on Facebook or / and find a suitable group at Raverly.
-If you would like to be on our mailing list, contact us.
+If you would like to connect other SAORI Weavers online, join Saori Weaving group on Facebook or / and contact us for subscribing the e-newsletter.